 - Number of policy exceptions requested/granted — High exception rates may indicate overly strict or misaligned policies.

 Information security policy standards and practices are useful for maintaining your organization’s cybersecurity posture, implementing data security best practices, and protecting your critical assets.
-We highly recommend enforcing the aforementioned IT security policies in cybersecurity to prevent and respond to data security incidents, implement proper cybersecurity controls, and meet IT compliance requirements.
+We highly recommend enforcing the aforementioned IT security policies in cybersecurity to prevent and respond to data security incidents, implement proper controls, and meet IT compliance requirements.

 Want to try Syteca?
 Request access to the online demo!